mrborges23/mypage.github.io/tutorial_3.md

 In the option `NS sites`, choose either `7: Beta` or `8: Beta and w`.
 You will have to run `codeml` twice to obtain the likelihood of each model.
 Alternatively, one could test for selection by using the pair `1: Neutral Model` and `2: Selection Model`.
 To run the `CODEML`  program, type `./codeml` at the command line.

+Using `CODEML` you will need to calculate for yourself the difference in the likelihood statistic between the two models, which is twice the difference in log likelihoods as estimated under the two models, i.e., LRT=2(lnL1-lnL0).
+Significant likelihood ratios are obtained using a chi-square distribution where the degrees of freedom are the difference in the number of parameters between the two models.
+A chi-square table can be found [here](https://people.smp.uq.edu.au/YoniNazarathy/stat_models_B_course_spring_07/distributions/chisqtab.pdf).

 Is there any evidence for positive selection in the mammalian C7 proteins?
 If this is the case, what is the proportion of positively selected sites and the dN/dS ratio intensity?